s0ph0s-dog/s0ph0s.dog/content/about/index.md

 layout = "about"
 +++

-I'm a 23-year-old timberwolf who lives in upstate New York.
+I'm a 23-year-old timberwolf who lives in Toronto.
 My pronouns are he/him/his.
-For work, I write code, usually JavaScript or Python.
+For work, I write code, usually Python.
 For fun, I _also_ write code, as well as administer OpenBSD and Linux servers, pretend to be a graphic designer, and read a lot of books.

 <!--more-->

 # What I Do

-I'm a software engineer for an FPGA vendor, where I work on developer tools for a C++ to Verilog compiler.
-I eat undefined behavior for breakfast!
-(And also lunch, and sometimes dinner.
-It's not healthy.)
+I was formerly a software engineer for an FPGA vendor, where I worked on developer tools for a C++ to Verilog compiler.
+However, I'm currently available for hire!

 Outside of regular employment, I volunteer as a software developer and occasional sysadmin for the [XBN podcast network][xbn].
 I've written [IRC bots][xana], [metadata management systems][gelo], and [post-production tools][postshow].

+My current major project is an art archiving tool called [Werehouse](https://github.com/s0ph0s-2/werehouse), which makes it easy to preserve art that you care about—and share it with proper artist attribution!

 # What I Enjoy